ngimb64/Screenshot-Assistant/README.md

 > Example:<br>
 > python3 setup.py "venv name"

-- Once virtual env is built move to the Scripts directory in the environment folder just created.
+- Once virtual env is built traverse to the (Scripts-Windows or bin-Linux) directory in the environment folder just created.
-- In the Scripts directory, execute the "activate" script to activate the virtual environment.
+- For Windows in the Scripts directory, for execute the "activate" script to activate the virtual environment.

-## Purpose
-> This is a simple, functional program designed automate gathering screenshots.
-> It automates screenshots using a keyboard listener to control whether the program starts, stops, or exits.
+- For Linux in the bin directory, run the command `source activate` to activate the virtual environment.

 ## How to use
 - Open up shell such as Command Prompt or Terminal